 Which product would you prefer to buy: one advertised by a marketer or one advertised by a customer who really tried and loved it?
 Of course, you’d go with the second option because you’d be more confident that the product is good.
-This is why User-Generated Content or UGC is so important.
+This is why User-Generated Content UGC is so important.

 The reason for this choice is fairly simple: people tend to trust other people, not businesses.
-That’s why so many brands have incorporated user-generated content in their digital marketing strategy.
+That’s why so many brands have incorporated user-generated content into their digital marketing strategy.
 For their customers, UGC is a vote of confidence and a way to connect with brands in a fun and engaging way.